 Does my dog have ‘no deep pain’?

 If your dog has gone down with severe IVDD (and only then), your vet may include a deep pain test on toes and/or tail as part of the assessment.
 This test is only performed on dogs who are showing other very severe signs.
-“No deep pain” dogs also have the following set of problems:
+When they first go down with IVDD, dogs with no deep pain also have the following set of problems:

 - Can’t walk at all with the hind legs (not even a step)

 - Can’t use the hind legs to push up from the floor at all, even if the body is supported.